Mukkuvar (India): Etymology

 The caste name proposes several etymology theories.
-One view holds that the name Mukkuvar is derived from the Dravidian term muluku or mukku meaning "to dive", suggesting their traditional occupation in diving for pearls and seashell.
+The Peoples in the coastal region of Malabar in Chera dynasty is used to sunk the enemy ships and pirate ships of those days.
+Hence they got the name Mukkuvar.
+Mukku or mukkuka in Tamil and Malayalam means dip.
+Patitrupattu describes the attack on the enemy ship by Cheran Chenkuttuvan, which refers the skills used by mukkuvars to sunk and attack the enemy ships.
 Other titles used by the community are Kukankulam, Murkukan and Mukkiyar.

 The Mukkuvars are divided into exogamous clans known as llam meaning "house".
 The Mukkuvars of Northern Malabar are known as Nalillakkar (meaning "of the four illams") consisted of the clans known as Ponillam (from pon meaning "gold"), Chembillam (from chembu meaning "copper"), Karillam and Kachillam.
 The Mukkuvars of Southern Malabar have only three clans, with the absence of Ponillam, and are therefore known as Munillakar (meaning "of the three illams").